 A Weber kettle has multiple adjustable air inlets at the base of the kettle and an adjustable outlet on the lid of the grill.
 This design allows you to precisely control the flow of air through the charcoal bed which in turn allows you to control the temperature of the grill.

 The rounded shape of the kettle also means the charcoal grate can be kept a significant distance away from the cooking grate.
-The exact distance varies between the different sized kettes but is usually about five inches.
+The exact distance varies between the different sized kettles but is usually about five inches.
 This helps greatly with temperature control since the hot coals are not immediately below the cooking grate.

 The body and lid of a Weber kettle is made of porcelain enameled steel.
-Porcelain enameled steel will not rust or suffer burn throughs.
+Porcelain enameled steel will not rust or suffer burn through.
 As long as you do not crack or chip the enameling the body of a Weber kettle will last longer than you.

 You will eventually have to replace the grates and legs for your kettle but the heart of the grill lasts forever.
 Compare that to the thin metal $40 grills at Wal Mart that you are going to be throwing away every year or two.